parisyee/FEWD-NYC-12.12.17/Week_01_Basics/README.md

 ## Week 1 - The Basics

-This week is about getting comfortable with git and Github, as well as the Github desktop application and how we use it to submit our work.
+This week is about getting comfortable with git, Github, and the Github desktop application.
 We will also be reviewing the basics of HTML and CSS.